MapStory/Learning/modules/module2.md

 In this Module, students will learn the basics of using the StoryScapes `Composer`.
 By the end of the Module students will have published a simple StoryScape using StoryLayers imported by others.

 This module includes the following lessons:

 +	Lesson 1 – Setting Up a StoryScape
 +	Lesson 2 – Adding and Styling StoryLayers
 +	Lesson 3 – Adding simple StoryPins and StoryFrames

-Each Lesson is planned to take about 30 minutes to complete.
-Combined, this module should take two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Setting Up a StoryScape
 ##### Objective